This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 Turn a thrift store cutting board into DIY Painted Geometric Pineapple wall art.
 Hand painted geometric pattern.
+See more of my fun tropical projects on my Boho Tropical page.

 It’s time to get ready to refresh your space for Spring!
 This year I am apart of Hometalk DIY My Spring Blog Hop and my DIY project is how to paint a Geometric Pineapple!